pinkr0x1k/img-scanner/README.md

 ## Installation

+## Installation

-1. If Python is not installed, [Download and Install Python](https://www.python.org/downloads/).
+1. If Python is not installed, [download and install Python](https://www.python.org/downloads/).
 2. Install the required libraries by running the following command in your terminal/cmd:
-    ```
-    pip install opencv-python pytesseract
+    ```bash
+    pip3 install -r requirements.txt # Install the dependencies
     ```

 ## Usage